Harvesting protected plants

 Protected plant harvesting licence

 Whole restricted plants or restricted plant parts may be harvested under this licence for any use or purpose.
-You will only be granted this licence if the proposed harvest activity is sustainable.
+You will only be granted this licence if the proposed harvest activity is determined to be sustainable.
 You must submit a sustainable harvest plan with any application for a protected plant harvesting licence.

-When a protected plant harvesting licence is granted, harvesting of whole plants or plant parts must comply with the Code of practice for the harvest and use of protected plants .
-The code specifies how the harvesting is carried out and how protected plant harvest records and protected plant harvest labels are to be kept and used.
+When a protected plant harvesting licence is granted, the harvesting of whole plants or plant parts must comply with the Code of practice for the harvest and use of protected plants .
+The code of practice specifies how the harvesting is to be carried out and how protected plant harvest records and protected plant harvest labels are to be kept and used.
 Additional requirements apply for the trade of restricted plants taken under a harvesting licence.

 What is a restricted plant?